gistya/properties/0XXX-compositional-init.md

 ## Source compatibility

-Aside from any naming collisions (sorry), it should also have zero effect on source code compatibility.
+Aside from any naming collisions (sorry), this proposal should have zero effect on source code compatibility.

 ## Effect on ABI stability

 The initial PR for this proposal should not impact ABI stability, as far as I can tell.

-However, if the final form of this proposal involves changes to the compiler (for example, if the compiler is updated to allow using KeyPath-based assignment to `let` variables during initialization) then perhaps there could be an effect on ABI stability.
-I doubt it though, since this seems like an additive feature that should be able to be accomplished in an stable way.

 ## Effect on API resilience

-Compositional init should play nice, but I will leave it to the experts as to what aspects are suitable to make `@inlineable`.
+Compositional init should play nice, but I will leave it to the experts.

 ## Alternatives considered